 HEFCE Scholarships for 2-Year MA Programmes in Language-based Area Studies

-The SOAS-led consortium "Sustainable Funding for Language-based Area Studies", funded by the HEFCE Postgraduate Support Scheme with match-funding from SOAS, has a scholarship fund of £460,000 to award in 2014-15.
+SOAS has a scholarship fund of £250,000 to award in 2015-16 for Masters students in Language-based Area Studies, funded by the HEFCE Postgraduate Support Scheme with match-funding from SOAS.
 These awards have been established to boost the skill set of UK graduates aiming to pursue high-level careers in business, government, NGOs, media, or academia with reference to a number of crucial areas in today’s world.
-The scholarships are available for 2-year full-time MA programmes dealing with the Arab World, China, Japan, Korea and South Asia.
-One-year (£20,000) and two-year (£40,000) scholarships will be available.
-The scholarships will cover fees at the Home/EU level plus a contribution to maintenance costs.
+The scholarships are available for two-year full-time MA programmes dealing with the Arab World, China, Japan, Korea and South Asia.
+A total of 25 two-year £10,000 scholarships will be available (to be paid in two instalments of £5,000 per year).

 - MA Advanced Chinese Studies